 - The goal of the policy is to encourage students to either abstain from the use of alcohol or to make low-risk choices regarding the use of alcohol.

 - The residence halls are unique living units on the campus intended for large groups of students to reside without undue peer pressure related to the use of alcohol.
 As such, alcohol is not allowed in any of the residence halls on campus.

-- The North Village and Vinings apartment complexes are small group living units in which those 21 years of age or older have the option to drink alcohol in the privacy of the apartments themselves, however alcohol is not allowed outside the apartments (i.e. not allowed on balconies, porches, stairwells, etc.), nor may be provided to anyone under the age of 21.
+- The North Village and Vinings apartment complexes are living units in which those 21 years of age or older have the option to drink alcohol in the privacy of the apartments themselves, however alcohol is not allowed outside the apartments (i.e. not allowed on balconies, porches, stairwells, etc.), nor may be provided to anyone under the age of 21.

 The regulations and practices governing the use of alcohol on the campus apply to all Furman students as well as their guests and visitors.
 As with all other student conduct policies, the responsibility for knowing and abiding by the policy rests with the student.